ranashardul/TVDS-Traffic-Violation-Detection-System/README.md

 ## Licensing

-The code in this project is licensed under GNU GPLv3 license.
+The code in this project is licensed under MIT license.